Hydraulic Institute Hydraulic Institute Data Tool Publications Training Certification Contact Us About Us

 • f = Friction factor

 The Colebrook Equation (Eq.
-3.A.2) offers a reliable means for computing the Darcy-Weisbach friction factor friction factor (f) to be used in Equation 3.A.1.
+3.A.2) offers a reliable means for computing the Darcy-Weisbach friction factor (f) to be used in Equation 3.A.1.

 (Eq.
 3.A.2) $$ {1 \over \sqrt f} = -2 × \log_{10}({\epsilon \over {3.7·D}} + {2.51 \over Re · \sqrt f}) $$